webosose/website/content/en/docs/guides/setup/bring-up-guides/bringing-up-jetson-nano.md

 This guide describes how to bring up an [NVIDIA Jetson Nano board](https://developer.NVIDIA.com/embedded/jetson-nano-developer-kit) to run webOS OSE.

 {{< note >}}
-This guide is tested on webOS OSE 2.17.0.
+This guide is only valid for webOS OSE with Yocto 3.1 (webOS OSE version: 2.14.0 ~ 2.18.0).
 {{< /note >}}

 ## Prerequisites